buckbaskin/formak/designs/python_ui_demo.md

 This feature is specific to the Python interface.
 There will be two feature tests:
 1. Simple 2D model of a parabolic trajectory
 2. Rocket launch model with thrust, drag and other effects

+## Post Merge Review

+This feature was ultimately very simple because it leaned on `sympy` quite a bit.
+The primary change from the plan was that there was already demo code to borrow from for feature tests which made writing them much quicker.